herondias/ng-utilities/README.md

 1) Get the library:

 **Direct Download**
-Download a latest build from https://github.com/julb/ng-utilities/releases it contains development and minified production files in `dist/` directory.
+Download a latest build from https://github.com/julb/ng-utilities.
+It contains development and minified production files in `dist/` directory.

 **Using Bower**